AYB-CHA/c-env/README.md

 small c programe to read ENV variables and print theme without using getenv() or printf()... functions

 ## Inspiration
-I got the idea of making this programe after watching this video on youtube.
+I got the idea of making this programe after watching this video on youtub. and also I wanted to pratice some of pointer arithmetics.
 [![Video](https://i.ytimg.com/vi/eTcVLqKpZJc/maxresdefault.jpg)](https://youtu.be/eTcVLqKpZJc "Video on youtub")

 ## Usage/Examples